A female hiker pauses to catch her breath on a stone promontory, as she gazes out over the Grand Canyon stretching to the horizon.

 Built in the 1920s, Phantom Ranch is the only lodging below the canyon rim, and is only accessible by foot, mule, or rafting the river.
 The result is a truly unique experience, as the vast canyon walls rise nearly a mile tall, on all sides of you.

-Most people choose to break up this hike into two days, with an overnight stay at the historic hotel.
+Due to the desert heat, it’s strongly recommended to break up this hike into two days, with an overnight stay at the historic hotel.
 Lodgings are simple, consisting of small cabins and dormitories, and reservations are required.
 You can book up to 15 months in advance here.

 Note: Phantom Ranch will be closed for maintenance between January – March 2025.